dscolby/CausalELM.jl/docs/src/contributing.md

 *   Most new structs for estimating causal effects should have mostly the same fields.
-To reduce the burden of repeatedly defining all these fields, it is advisable to use the model_config, standard_input_data, and double_learner_input_data macro to programmatically generate fields for new structs.
+To reduce the burden of repeatedly defining all these fields, it is advisable to use the model_config, standard_input_data, and double_learner_input_data macros to programmatically generate fields for new structs.
+Doing so will ensure that with little to no effort the new structs will work with the summarize and validate methods.

 *   There are no repeated code blocks.
 If there are repeated codeblocks, then they should be consolidated into a separate function.